Allatchimi/school-deployment/README.md

-# Step 2: Setup Packages, Kubernetes and SSH key for GitHub Action Secrets
+# Step 2: Setup Packages, Kubernetes, SSH key for GitHub Action Secrets, HELM and Prometheus/grafana for monitoring

 1. Update and install packages